Continuing Education Courses & Lunch-and-Learn Meeting

 • Discuss the principles essential to the effective practice of biophilic design that result in a range of positive physical, mental, behavioral, and environmental outcomes,

-• Present the economic argument that investments in biophilic design earn high returns in human health and productivity, and
+• Present the economic argument that investments in biophilic design earn high returns in human health and productivity.

 • Use case studies to illustrate how modular rooftop deck systems can contribute to biophilic and sustainable design goals and may help projects earn certification through LEED® v4 BD+C: New Construction, SITES® v2, and the WELL v2 Building Standard.